-• A graphical representation of the total number of instances and faults for all SOA composite applications since the SOA Infrastructure was last restarted.
+A graphical representation of the total number of instances and faults for all SOA composite applications since the SOA Infrastructure was last restarted.

-5. In the Name column of the Service Engines section, click a specific service engine to access its home page.
+In the Name column of the Service Engines section, click a specific service engine to access its home page.
+If you click Spring Engine, a message is displayed indicating that it cannot be managed.

-- Section 1.2.4, "Introduction to Service Components and Service Component Instances" - Section 1.2.6, "Introduction to Service Engines" - Section 1.4.3.1, "Introduction to Fault Recovery" - Section 8.1, "Initiating a SOA Composite Application Test Instance" - Oracle Fusion Middleware Administrator's Guide for details about viewing and searching log files
+- Section 1.2.4, "Introduction to Service Components and Service Component Instances" - Section 1.2.6, "Introduction to Service Engines" - Section 1.4.3.1, "Introduction to Fault Recovery" - Section 8.1, "Initiating a SOA Composite Application Test Instance" - Section 14.4, "Performing BPEL Process Service Engine Message Recovery" - Oracle Fusion Middleware Administrator's Guide for details about viewing and searching log files

-4.2 Monitoring Processing Requests
+4.2 Monitoring Message Delivery Processing Requests

-You can monitor SOA Infrastructure processing requests.
+You can monitor SOA Infrastructure message delivery processing requests.
 These are metrics for the message delivery between the service engines, service infrastructure, and binding components.
 Once a message is handed over to a service engine, the amount of time it takes to process that message (instance processing time) is not captured in these metrics.